DSD-DBS/capella-model-explorer/README.md

 ![image](https://github.com/DSD-DBS/capella-model-explorer/actions/workflows/build-test-publish.yml/badge.svg)
 ![image](https://github.com/DSD-DBS/capella-model-explorer/actions/workflows/lint.yml/badge.svg)

-A webapp for exploring Capella models
+A webapp for exploring Capella models through simple textual and graphical views.

+**Longer story**:

+We see a larger non-MBSE crowd struggling with the things hidden in the model.
+With this app we expose model contents in an easy to review readable form with basic graphical annotations.
+Under the hood it uses Jinja templates enabling the tooling teams to support thier users with model-derived documents of any shape and form.

 # Documentation